hpe-container-platform-community/kubedirector-examples/README.md

 ### Pre-requisities

+ - Basic Knowledge of Docker and Dockerfiles
+ - Basic Knowledge of Kubectl
- - `kubectl` Tenant Admin access to a HPE Ezmeral Container Platform environment
+ - Kubectl Tenant Admin access to a HPE Ezmeral Container Platform environment
- - Knowledge of Docker and Dockerfiles

 ### Examples